-- (1) Incorporate NDMA's Guidelines on Multi-Sector Initial Rapid Assessment (MIRA) and Minimum Standards of Relief in Camp and Ex-gratia Assistance into all plans and stages. - (2) Design standardized food packs based on local requirements, including essential items like rice, wheat bags, ghee and milk for babies. - (3) Distribute water purification tablets and filtration to provide clean drinking water to affected people. - (4) Ensure a fair and organized distribution method for relief goods, consulting with local communities. - (5) Consider cultural context and specific food requirements for different groups, such as lactating mothers, pregnant women, infants, children and the elderly.
-Needs of the entire family unit must be catered to. - (6) Engage trained community teams to assist in emergency shelter planning, relief distribution, identification of missing individuals and addressing education / healthcare / water supply / sanitation / food needs. - (7) Implement the Minimum Initial Service Package (MISP) to reduce mortality, morbidity and disability, especially among women and girls, by strengthening provincial and district capacities and coordinating with stakeholders. - (8) Implement emergency preparedness plans for the education sector to ensure continuity of structured learning during disasters. - (9) Ensure that dignity of all affected persons is protected during the relief phase.
-Planned and need based without any segregation and avoid unnecessary gatherings for media coverage and pictures of all affected. - (10) In collaboration with provincial health departments, conduct anti-dengue / malaria / COVID-19 prevention campaigns such as spraying and removing stagnant water and implement safety precautions for COVID-19 including social distancing and disinfection. - (11) Maintain and follow supply chain of relief goods in true letter and spirit.
+- (1) Incorporate NDMA's Guidelines on Multi-Sector Initial Rapid Assessment (MIRA) and Minimum Standards of Relief in Camp and Ex-gratia Assistance into stakeholder plans. - (2) Design standardized food packs based on local requirements, including essential items like rice, wheat bags, ghee and milk for babies. - (3) Distribute water purification tablets and filtration to provide clean drinking water to affected people.

-DDMAs are the 1st Tier, supported by PDMAs to provide immediate relief.
+- (4) Ensure a fair and organized distribution method for relief goods, consulting with local communities. - (5) Consider cultural context and specific food requirements for different groups, such as lactating mothers, pregnant women, infants, children and the elderly.
+Needs of the entire family unit must be catered to. - (6) Engage trained community teams to assist in emergency shelter planning, relief distribution, identification of missing individuals and addressing education / healthcare / water supply / sanitation / food needs. - (7) Implement the Minimum Initial Service Package (MISP) to reduce mortality, morbidity and disability, especially among women and girls, by strengthening provincial and district capacities and coordinating with stakeholders. - (8) Implement emergency preparedness plans for the education sector to ensure continuity of structured learning during disasters. - (9) Ensure that dignity of all affected persons is protected during the relief phase. - (10) In collaboration with provincial health departments, conduct anti-dengue / malaria / COVID-19 prevention campaigns such as spraying and removing stagnant water and implement safety precautions for COVID-19 including social distancing and disinfection. - (11) Maintain and follow supply chain of relief goods in true letter and spirit.

-Similarly, 2nd Tier PDMAs, should be ready to render assistance once the stocks of DDMAs are exhausted.
-3rd Tier of NDMA supported by national resources to extend relief support required by the provinces / regions:-
+DDMAs are the 1st Tier supported by PDMAs to provide immediate relief.

-- (a) NDMA maintains its stocks at strategic locations (Annex K).
+Similarly, 2nd Tier (PDMAs supported by NDMA) should be ready to render assistance once the stocks of DDMAs are exhausted.
+3rd Tier of NDMA supported by national resources to extend relief support required by the provinces / regions:- - (a) NDMA maintains its stocks at strategic locations (Annex K).
 PDMAs are responsible to collect the stocks once released by NDMA from a particular location. - (b) NDMA stocks will be requisitioned only in case of extreme emergency and with sufficient reaction time. - (c) Distribution of tents at site must be avoided.
-People must be motivated to come to relief camps. - (12) Establish an effective supply chain management mechanism with prequalified suppliers and transport contractors for emergency transportation of relief items.
+People must be motivated to come to relief camps. - (12) Establish an effective supply chain management mechanism with prequalified suppliers and transport contractors for emergency transportation of relief items. - (13) Federating Units, including AJ&K and GB, to distribute stock of wheat and food items to flood-prone and isolated areas.
+USC will provide resource mapping, inventory and contingency plans to support community needs.